 These seizures highlight the importance of ending this devastating trade and strengthening enforcement.
 In Vietnam, authorities must utilize new, strengthened wildlife regulations for more effective arrests, prosecutions, and sentencing.

 In China, sales of medicinal products containing pangolin scales are still allowed through designated hospitals.
 Produced by various medical manufacturing companies, ‘patented’ prescription products use scales as the main ingredient for capsules, ointments, and bandages.

 Traditional medicine practitioners must find sustainable substitutes that maintain the efficacy of traditional medicine, but adapt to the changing environment.
 We know it can be done.
-At a recent conference in Hong Kong, TCM experts stated that there are over 100 viable alternatives to the uses of pangolin scales already prescribed in traditional medicines.
+At a recent conference in Hong Kong SAR, TCM experts stated that there are over 100 viable alternatives to the uses of pangolin scales already prescribed in traditional medicines.